Industrial Engineering

 - Combining technical expertise and economic judgment

-- Analyzing problems and finding solutions through integrated thinking
+- Analyzing problems and developing solutions through integrated thinking

-- A Bachelor's degree in Industrial Engineering, Mechanical Engineering or Automotive Engineering at the University of Siegen or another comparable course of study lasting at least three years with a completed Bachelor's examination or a comparable final examination with a grade of at least (3.0) is required.
+- Bachelor's degree in industrial engineering, mechanical engineering, or automotive engineering at the University of Siegen or a comparable course of study of at least three years' duration with a completed bachelor's examination or a comparable final examination with a grade of 3.0 or better is required.

-- In order to provide proof of previous study-related education, the previous Bachelor's degree course must largely correspond to the respective Bachelor's degree course at the University of Siegen in terms of thematic focus and specialization in accordance with the study plan for this degree course.
-The study plan can be found in an appendix to the subject examination regulations.
+- As proof of previous study-related education, the previous bachelor's degree program must largely correspond to the respective bachelor's program at the University of Siegen in terms of thematic focus and specialization in accordance with the degree plan for this degree program.
+The degree plan can be found in an appendix to the departmental examination regulations.

-- A further requirement for admission to the Master's degree program in Mechanical Engineering is proof of English language proficiency at level B2 according to the Common European Framework of Reference for Languages (CEFR) or at the level of a TOEFL iBT (Internet based TOEFEL) of at least 87 or an IELTS 6.0.
+- A further requirement for admission to the master's program in industrial engineering is proof of English language proficiency at level B2 according to the Common European Framework of Reference for Languages (CEFR) or at the level of a TOEFL iBT (Internet based TOEFEL) of at least 87 or an IELTS 6.0.
 This requirement is already fulfilled with a German Abitur.

 Important information

-A 6-week industrial internship must be completed by the end of the Master's degree program.
+A 6-week industrial internship must be completed by the end of the master's program.
 The details are regulated by the internship regulations.

 The internship regulations define the conditions under which the compulsory or optional internships must be completed.